The Executive MBA Admissions Committee considers a number of factors in selecting a candidate.

 • All responses to essays must be on double-spaced pages that are uploaded as a document.
 We do not accept essays in any other media but written form.

-Essay 5 (Reapplicants Only) If you are re-applying, what year and to which program did you apply?
-Describe your career progress since you last applied and ways in which you have enhanced your candidacy.
-(Maximum 1 page, double-spaced, 12 font)
+EMBA Essay 5 (Re-Applicants only): If you are re-applying, please describe your career progress since you last applied and ways in which you have enhanced your candidacy.
+Include updates on short-term and long-term career goals, as well as your continued interest in UCLA Anderson.
+(Maximum 1 page, double-spaced, 12 point font)

 Interviews are conducted on an invitation-only basis before admission can be offered.
 Interviews are rarely the deciding factor in an admissions decision; instead they typically mirror or round out information already provided in the application.
 Instructions on how to set up an interview are provided at the time of invitation.
 Interviews are held on-campus, or via Skype, and they last approximately 30 minutes.
 Business attire is appropriate for this professional interview.